bmwcarit/joynr/tests/inter-language-test/README.md

 ## Example

-Under `tests/inter-language-test-jee` you can find the test applications.
+Under `tests/inter-language-test` you can find the test applications.
 It uses an `InterLanguageTest.fidl` file based on the one used for the standard inter-language-test without JEE, but implements it as a JEE provider application and a separate JEE consumer application.

-The project is sub-divided into one multi-module parent project and three subprojects:
+The project is sub-divided into one multi-module parent project and four subprojects:

 ```
- - inter-language-test-jee
+ - inter-language-test
+   |- inter-language-test-base
    |- inter-language-test-jee-api
    |- inter-language-test-jee-provider
    |- inter-language-test-jee-consumer
 ```

-In order to build the project, change to the `inter-language-test-jee` directory and call `mvn install`.
+In order to build the project, change to the `inter-language-test` directory and call `mvn install`.

 Next, fire up the joynr infrastructure components with default configuration (single backend), see [joynr infrastructure](../../wiki/infrastructure.md).